 First, you need to collect information regarding 5 aspects of the proposed service:

 - Customer actions – these should conform to service schema.
 For instance, when visiting a physician, patients know they must check in with the receptionist then wait to be called.
 Once called, they proceed to the inner office where a nurse weights them, takes vital signs, and medical history.
-Alternative, an innovative service might break from traditional schema to increase competitive advantage.
+Alternatively, an innovative service might break from traditional schema to increase competitive advantage.

 - Onstage elements — things the customer sees as part of the service.
 Examples in a restaurant might include the waitstaff and hostess.